First family of Colombia: Samper Family

-The Sampers are currently one of the most prestigious and powerful families in Colombia.
-They controlled the media such as Semana and Alternativa magazines, they founded institutions, schools, companies and think tanks, and they have shares in soccer teams such as Independiente Santafe, and they are renowned members of the Colombian Liberal Party.39 Among their members, journalists stand out, businessmen, liberal politicians, artists, etc.
+The Sampers are one of the most powerful families in Colombia.
+They founded institutions, schools, companies and think tanks, and they have shares in soccer teams such as Independiente Santafe, and they are prominent members of the Colombian Liberal Party.
+The Samper family includes journalists, businessmen, liberal politicians, artists, etc.

 The family comes from imperial France in the 11th century, whose members settled in Navarre and Aragon, from where they later embarked for America.